 - 1. Describe the film-screen speed requirements of various cardiovascular-interventional procedures. - 2.
 Describe and calculate required adjustments in exposure for various film-screen combinations. - 3.
 Describe the principles and steps of radiographic subtraction. - 4.
 List the equipment requirements for magnification radiography. - 5.
 Describe the application of magnification radiographs. - 6.
 Describe the procedures for production of magnified radiographs. - 7.
 List the parameters and essential requirements of generators for serial exposure, including cine, spot films, optical disks and large-format radiographs. - 8.
 List the design characteristics of the tube in relation to the anode, cathode, kilowatt determination, heat storage and cooling characteristics. - 9.
 List the causes of tube malfunctions, including the anode, filament and vacuumized glass envelope. - 10.
 Define primary and secondary switching concepts of cine pulse systems, including gridcontrolled x-ray tubes, triodes and tetrodes. - 11.
-Describe various cine generating equipment. - 12.
+Describe various cine-generating equipment. - 12.
 Describe the methods of automatic exposure control (AEC). - 13.
 Explain variable tube potential (kilovolt, or kV, modulation). - 14.
 Explain variable tube current method (mA modulation). - 15.
 Explain pulse side variation (time modulation). - 16.
 Describe the application and use of combination systems for automatic brightness control. - 17.
 Describe the function of the input phosphor, including photon conversion, quantum detection efficiency, contrast and resolution capabilities. - 18.
 Describe the position and function of the photocathode, vacuum tube, electron-focusing lenses, anode, output phosphor and basic lens. - 19.
 List and describe the factors affecting object field size. - 20.
 Identify methods of increasing brightness gain of an image tube. - 21.
 Describe the position and purpose of the basic lens, distributor, beam-splitting mirrors, cine and TV camera lenses. - 22.
 Describe lens aberrations, including direct, oblique, spherical, chromatic, depth of focus and vignetting. - 23.
 Describe the relationship of lens combinations and film image sizes (selection of framing formats). - 24.
 Describe the basic principles of digital image production. - 25.
 Identify procedures for postprocessing of digital images. - 26.
 Identify methods for storing digital image data.

 - 27. Explain the basic operation of digital subtraction angiography (DSA): acquisition, storage, archiving and its integration in the imaging system. - 28.
 Evaluate and make decisions regarding equipment operation and malfunction. - 29.
 Describe the structural and functional differences of angiographic tables. - 30.
 List and describe the primary and optimal components of electromechanical (pressure, flow rate) injectors. - 31.
 Compare the operation, advantages and disadvantages of electromechanical (pressure, flow rate) injectors. - 32.
 List and perform the steps in preventive maintenance of all equipment. - 33.
 Describe the physical principles of image production as they relate to image quality. - 34.
 Evaluate and set exposure factors to provide quality radiographs. - 35.
-Identify the use of 3-D imaging for a diagnostic interventional procedure.
+Identify the use of 3-D imaging for a diagnostic interventional procedure. - 36.
+Describe C-arm vs. table-step image capture options during lower extremity imaging. - 37.
+Describe the impact of parallax. - 38.
+Identify the basic functions of a postprocessing-type workstation.

-I. Film-Screen Systems
+- I. Film-Screen Systems

 - A. Speed

 - B. Resolution

 - C. Contrast

 - D. Uses